 Learning to depend on the Spirit is like walking.
 If you stumble or trip, you don’t give up on walking.
 You get up, dust yourself off, and keep going.

 Likewise as a believer if you sin, you repent and confess your sin to God by admitting it was wrong.
 Then get back up and keep walking in the Spirit’s power.
 If you’ve offended someone, you make it right with them too.
-It is all a part of walking in the Spirit.

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.”

 You can be sure that whenever the impulse or thought is to return good for evil, or to be kind when in the past you would have been rude that it is the Holy Spirit working inside you.
 Go with it!

 By contrast, when the thought pops into your head to do it the old way, to lie, cheat, hate, take revenge, etc., you can be sure it is your flesh speaking.
 Don’t listen!
 Instead ask God to help you do the right thing, then do it.
 Living the Christian life without the power of the Spirit is like trying to fly without an airplane.

 The Bible says, “Be filled with the Spirit” (Ephesians 5:18).